-Last year, I shared my 5th grade math pacing guide and several of you requested an ELA one.
-In this post, I will share a printable download of my 5th Grade ELA pacing guide using the common core state standards and some general information and rationale.
+Last year, I shared my 5th grade math pacing guide and several requested an ELA one.
+On this post, I will share a printable download of my 5th Grade ELA pacing guide using the common core state standards.
+The post will also include some general information and rationale behind my specific pacing decisions.
 This guide includes how I pace reading standards, language standards, and writing standards.

 Before I get into the pacing guide, I want to briefly explain my rationale and provide some general information that may help the pacing guide make more sense.